awsdocs/amazon-ec2-user-guide-windows/doc_source/automated-upgrades.md

      \(Optional\) The default is `false` \(no reboot\)\.
 If this parameter is set to `true`, Systems Manager reboots the instance before creating an AMI for the upgrade\.

-1. After you have entered the parameters, select **Execute**\.
+1. After you have entered the parameters, choose **Execute**\.
 When the automation begins, you can monitor the execution progress\.

-1. When the **Execution Status** shows **Success**, choose the **Outputs** list to view the AMI information\.
+1. When **Execution status** shows **Success**, expand **Outputs** to view the AMI information\.
 You can use the AMI ID to launch your SQL Server 2016 instance for the VPC of your choice\.

-1. From the EC2 console, under **Images** in the left navigation pane, select **AMIs**\.
+1. Open the EC2 console\.
+In the left navigation pane, choose **AMIs**\.
 You should see the new AMI\.

-1. To verify that SQL Server 2016 has been successfully installed, select the new AMI and choose **Launch**\.
+1. To verify that SQL Server 2016 has been successfully installed, choose the new AMI and choose **Launch**\.

 1. Choose the type of instance that you want for the AMI, the VPC and subnet that you want to deploy to, and the storage that you want to use\.
-Because you are launching the new instance from an AMI, the volumes are presented to you as an option to include within the new EC2 instance you are launching\.
+Because you're launching the new instance from an AMI, the volumes are presented to you as an option to include within the new EC2 instance you are launching\.
 You can remove any of these volumes, or you can add volumes\.

 1. Add a tag to help you identify your instance\.

 1. Add the security group or groups to the instance\.

-1. Select **Launch Instance**\.
+1. Choose **Launch Instance**\.

 1. Choose the tag name for the instance and select **Connect** under the **Actions** dropdown\.